The Eviction Process from Beginning to End

 Present the Formal Eviction Notice

-If you do have a situation that meets one of those categories and you have proof of it, then you can officially start the eviction process.
+If you do have a situation that meets one of those categories and you have proof of it, then you can officially start the eviction process for your rental unit, whether it is an apartment, house, or other type of property.
 To do that, the first thing you will have to do is provide the tenants with a formal eviction notice.
 In most states, this is the first part of the legal eviction procedure.
-You will need to look at your local laws to determine how many days' notice you need to provide to the tenants.
+You will need to look at your local laws to determine how many days’ notice you need to provide to the tenants, as the required notice varies by jurisdiction.
+State laws may require a certain amount of time between posting the notice and filing it with the court, so be sure to comply with these legal procedures.
 This formal eviction notice is usually a document that is fairly simple in nature.
 It will provide the tenants with an ultimatum that will require them to fix the issue in order to avoid the eviction.
 For example, if they are behind on rent, the notice would detail that you need to receive the full rental amount in a set amount of days in order to avoid eviction.
 When you are creating your eviction notice, these are a few things to keep in mind:

-• Include a specific date for them to either remedy the situation or vacate the property before you file for an eviction.
+• Include a specific date for tenants to either remedy the situation or vacate the property before you file for an eviction.

-• Detail how much they owe you (if the issue is failure to pay rent) including any fees.
+• Detail how much tenants owe you (if the issue is failure to pay rent) including any fees.

 • Make sure you post this notice within the set amount of days to go along with the ultimatum date so you meet your local legal requirements.

-• Put the notice on their front door.
-You should also send it to them through certified mail with a return receipt requested through USPS so you can verify that it was received by them.
+• Put the notice on the front door of the property.
+You should also send it to the tenants through certified mail with a return receipt requested through USPS so you can verify that it was received by them.
 You may even want to check with your state laws to see if a specialized service company is required for this step.
 If so, you will have to pay them a small fee to deliver the notice.

 • Consider using an eviction notice document to ensure that you fulfill all of the necessary aspects and can add in components that you require.